tc39/proposal-ses/README.md

 The ECMAScript specs to date have never admitted the possibility of failures such as out-of-memory.
 In theory this means that a conforming ECMAScript implementation requires an infinite memory machine.
-Unfortunately, these are currently in short supply.
+Unfortunately, such machines are currently difficult to obtain.
 Since ECMAScript is an implicitly-allocating language, the out-of-memory condition could cause computation to fail at any time.
 If these failures are reported by